iyobo/jollofjs/packages/isvalid/README.md

 The custom function must take three parameters

- - *obj* The Object that needs validation
+ - *data* The data that needs validation
  - *schema* The schema to validate against
    - This enables you to use the schema to pass in options.
  - *fn* The callback function to call when validation either succeeds or fails.
    - The callback function takes two parameters
      - *err* An `Error` describing the validation error that occurred.
-     - *validObj* The finished and validated object.
+     - *data* The finished and validated object.

-> *Remark:* Errors are automatically converted into a ValidationError internally.
+> *Remark:* Errors are automatically converted into a `ValidationError` internally.

 ### Synchronous Example

 The `custom` validator also supports synchronous functions, which is done by simple leaving out the callback parameter - and instead errors are thrown.
-They are caught and converted to a ValidationError internally.

     {
         type: Object,